“I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh”

 “But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you” (Romans 8:11).

-We as Christians do not measure up spirituality by how much prayer, witnessing, or service we do but by dependence on the Spirit.
-We cannot live the Spirit filled life by suppression of sin or by eradicating sin but by the counteracting power of being filled with the Spirit, walking in the Spirit.
+We as Christians do not measure up spirituality by how many prayers, witnessing, or service we do but by dependence on the Spirit.
+We cannot live the Spirit-filled life by suppression of sin or by eradicating sin but by the counteracting power of being filled with the Spirit, walking in the Spirit.
 Victory does not come by self but by the Spirit.
 When we walk in the Spirit, we are spiritual and produce the fruit of the Spirit.
 The fruit of the Spirit comes from the Holy Spirit, not from our deeds lived in the power of self (Ephesians 3:16; 5:18).

 Walking presumes activity; it is not a defensive stand.
 We enter actively into God’s will by resting in the power of the Holy Spirit.
 We rest in His sufficiency.
 The Christian does not attempt to walk; he walks.
 He maintains a manner of reliance on the Holy Spirit.
 He lives daily to the glory of God.

+Learning to walk in the Spirit should be as common a function as learning to walk physically.
 A physical walk is an incipient fall.
 With each step, we fall until our other foot catches the fall.
-Thus walking in the Spirit is dependent on it is a repeated succession of faith steps.
-Learning to walk in the Spirit should be as common a function as learning to walk physically.
+Thus walking in the Spirit depends on a repeated succession of faith steps.
+A faith step, for example, would apply a principle of Scripture to a specific temptation by faith.